Šri Dhanvantari Mantra Japam

 As described in Šrimad Bhagavatam, Šri Dhanvantari, the incarnation of Lord Vishnu, is revered as “the physician” of devas.
 At the conclusion of the great churning of the ocean by devas (gods) and asuras (demons), Šri Dhanvantari emerged from the ocean holding a vessel containing amruta, the nectar that conferred immortality on devas.

 Worshiping Šri Dhanvantari cures ailments and confers longevity.
 May we all pray to Šri Dhanvantari and receive His blessings for good health for the entire family.

 Sponsoring info for Šri Dhanvantari Mantra Japam has been at the end of this page.
 Please sponsor this auspicious pooja generously and support the Temple.

 Šri Dhanvantari Mantra Japam Schedules

 Devotees may sponsor the following poojas and religious services online for Šri Dhanvantari Mantra Japam.
-You may also sponsor at the Temple counter or over phone by calling: (718) 460 8484 Ext 112.
+You may also sponsor over the phone by calling: (718) 460 8484 ext 112.

 Šri Dhanvantari Mantra